michael-k-burley/rubiks_cube/README.md

 #### Intention
 I had wanted to try building a rubik's cube for a while.

-I built this project in order to gain a better understanding of rust and to gain some insight into how to compile rust to wasm so as to be able to run it in a browser.
+I built this project in order to gain a better understanding of rust and to gain some insight into how to compile rust to wasm, so as to be able to run it in a browser.

 I learned quite a bit about developing applications for the browser and about webGL.
-I also learned about the importance of ordering linear transformation and about rust's notion of interior mutability.
+I also learned about the importance of ordering linear transformations and about rust's notion of interior mutability.

 Full disclosure, I did cut a somewhat obvious corner by making each of the 27 smaller cubes have identically coloured sides.
 As opposed to having all of the interior sides of a cube coloured black.
 As they are in real life.
 This allowed me to rotate the individual cubes for each side without having to also translate these smaller cubes.

 #### Libraries used:
 + wasm_bindgen - to interface between javascript and wasm modules